TsegayIS122123/GroceryShoppingApp/README.md

 🛒 Grocery Shopping and Door-to-Door Delivery System
-A comprehensive Java-based application designed to simplify grocery shopping and delivery. 🌟 This system allows customers to order groceries online, supports digital payments, and ensures seamless doorstep delivery, catering to urban and rural needs alike. 🚚
+A comprehensive Java-based application designed to simplify grocery shopping and delivery. 🌟This system allows customers to order groceries online, supports digital payments, and ensures seamless doorstep delivery for urban and rural needs alike. 🚚

 🌟 Overview

 In today’s fast-paced world, convenience is essential.
-This platform eliminates the need for physical store visits by integrating customer interfaces, supermarket inventory management, agent coordination, and digital wallet payments.
-Ideal for busy professionals, elderly individuals, and remote areas, it’s a practical solution inspired by services like Jumia Food and Glovo. 🌍
+This platform eliminates the need for physical store visits.
+Integrates customer interfaces, supermarket inventory management, agent coordination, and digital wallet payments.
+Ideal for busy professionals, elderly individuals, and remote areas.
+A practical solution inspired by services like Jumia Food and Glovo. 🌍

 🎯 Objectives